Bowl of avocado pasta with roasted cherry tomatoes and a ramekin of cilantro pesto

 guacamole in a food processor

 I realize that this is not a traditional pesto.
-I did not have any cheese, I used almonds instead of pine nuts, and the ratio of nuts to cilantro ratio is probably a bit off as I had more nuts to use up than cilantro.
-But I just went with it, and it was really good.
-I am already planning on using the leftover pesto on a pizza later in the week (but if I don’t get around to that, I will just freeze it).
+I did not have any cheese, I used almonds instead of pine nuts, and the ratio of nuts to cilantro is probably off as I had more nuts to use up than cilantro.
+But I just went with it and it was really good.
+I'm already planning to use the leftover pesto on a pizza later in the week (but if I don’t get around to that, I'll just freeze it).

 roasted cherry tomatoes in a baking dish